Phone Numbers

 Why should you choose LMC for your heart care?

 Our staff strives to provide the best cardiovascular care because your heart matters to us.
-LMC participates in the National Cardiovascular Data Registry (NCDR) for Chest Pain – MI and the American Heart Association (AHA): Get with the Guidelines (GWTG) Mission Lifeline: Coronary Artery Disease (CAD) registry to ensure we are providing the best care to our patients.
-Our attention to quality has led to multiple performance recognitions from the AHA and the ACC:
+LMC participates in the National Cardiovascular Data Registry (NCDR) for Chest Pain – MI and the American College of Cardiology Chest Pain Center with Percutaneous Coronary Intervention Accreditation program to ensure we are providing the best care to our patients.
+Our attention to quality has led to multiple performance recognitions from the ACC:

 2021 AMI